Zeren-Zhao/parcel_sorting_car/README.md

 6. Execute the ``make`` command to compile and generate the executable file
 7. Execute the program by entering the path and name of the executable file in the terminal
 ```
+cd the/path/of/the/project
+cmake .
+make
+./name of the executable file
 ```
 ## Project Contributers